aklycbt/PubRepoAklycbt/README.md

 __NodeJS__ is a server-side platform built on Google Chrome's JavaScript Engine (V8 Engine).
 It provides a rich library of various JavaScript modules which simplifies the development of web applications to a great extent.

-#### (2) A sample Timesheet System is used to showcase the key technical components of the application.
+#### (2) A sample Timesheet System is used to showcase the key technical components of the application and their interactions.

 ![image](https://user-images.githubusercontent.com/87492917/131128790-88561357-a428-4d15-a7b0-3e330a6e9a56.png)